 Hibiscus tea (Hibiscus sabdariffa): A Herbal solution to Hypotension

 Hibiscus tea is a herbal tea obtained from Hibiscus sabdariffa belonging to the family Malvaceae.
-The common name is Roselle, Rozelle, Indian sorrel, Rose of Anthea, African mellow and Flore de Jamaica.
-The plant is an annual or perennial woody based sub-shrub and is mainly known for treating hypertension and hyperlipidemia.
+The common name is Roselle, Rozelle, Indian sorrel, Rose of Anthea, African mellow, and Flore de Jamaica.
+The plant is an annual or perennial woody based sub-shrub Hibiscus tea benefits are mainly treating hypertension and hyperlipidemia.
 Seeds of this plant are used for reducing the cholesterol level of the body.
 The plant as a whole is used in the preparation of herbal medicines, and in the food industry.

 Health benefits of Hibiscus tea

 Hypertension is one of the main leading health problems in today’s world.
 According to a report, about 20% of the population expect to have hypertension in their life (2).
 Hypertension leads to heart-related problems, kidney and central nervous system damage and stroke.
 Hibiscus extracts act as a vasodilator and control blood pressure.
 Therefore consumption of hibiscus tea for those who have hypertension problems (not with severe one) helps in relaxing the vessels and lowers the pressure.